LukasZahradnik/PyNeuraLogic/docs/installation.rst

 Additionally, if you plan to use one of the supported backends (e.g., `DyNet <http://dynet.io/>`_), you have to install it manually.

+In case you want to use visualization provided in the library, it is required to have `Graphviz <https://graphviz.org/download/>`_ installed.

 .. note::